Matsuri247/MPEFormer/README.md

 # Mosaic Pattern Excavation Transformer for Spectral Imaging
-The code implementation of paper "Multi-stage Spatial-Spectral Fusion Network for Spectral Super-Resolution".
+The code implementation of paper "Mosaic Pattern Excavation Transformer for Spectral Imaging".
 The code will be available soon as the paper is published.

 # Environment
 ```